KessieHeldieheren/Havoc-Engine/README.md

 First of all, it is important to know that when the engine is instantiated, **it is waiting for the bootstrapper to be run in order to load components**.
 The bootstrapper uses  [`ControllersInterface`](#ControllersInterface) to determine what classes the factories should return when instantiating all of the controllers.
 So after having instantiated the engine, you may call on the Controllers module to set what classes the engine will use.

-Via the API, this may be done using the [`Api::controllers`](#Api_controllers) method, and then using the appropriate set method and providing the **fully qualified class name** of the new controller.
+Via the API, this may be done using the [`ApiInterface::controllers`](#ApiInterface_controllers) method, and then using the appropriate set method and providing the **fully qualified class name** of the new controller.
 Validation for the class names provided is done in their respective controller factories.
 Naturally, all controllers MUST implement their respective interfaces.

 **All of this must be done prior to running the bootstrap method.**